joemasilotti/masilotti.com/_posts/2020-03-15-great-two-player-board-games.md

 ### [The Fox in the Forest](https://amzn.to/2TRPVsd)

 Adrienne and I love playing hearts with her family.
 When they taught me I lost my first 20 games.
-Not just “didn’t win,” but straight up came in last place.
+Not just "didn’t win," but straight up came in last place.
 I’m happy to say I can now solidly take third.
 (Hearts is for four players.)

 [![The Fox in the Forest](/images/the-fox-in-the-forest.jpeg)](https://amzn.to/2TRPVsd)

 Hearts with two players doesn’t exist but [The Fox in the Forest](https://amzn.to/2TRPVsd) is as close as you can get.
 You play 13 tricks against your opponent trying to win a specific number.
 Win too few and you don’t score enough points.
-But win too many and you “get greedy” and don’t score any points at all!
+But win too many and you "get greedy" and don’t score any points at all!

 To keep things interesting half the cards have special abilities.
 For example, one card swaps out the trump suit and another lets you draw an extra card for your turn.